SaludLemus/rshell_project/README.md

 Syntax is very strict.
 Extra spaces will crash the parser.

 Extra connectors at the end of a line, while meaningless on paper, will crash the parser.

+Multiple redirections (one after the other) will not execute properly.

+Using connectors interchangeably and redirections will sometimes produce an incorrect result.